-A splash of vinegar and sliced chili, a swirl of soy sauce, and a small red chili that could strip a foreigner’s throat bare are added.
-Before she has finished, more bowls arrive and the whole table becomes a mass of hands reaching for, passing and receiving chili, vinegar, chili and vinegar, soy sauce, and even more chili, to personalize their dish of noodles.
+A splash of vinegar and sliced chilli, a swirl of soy sauce, and a small red chilli that could strip the throat bare of someone unaccustomed to its heat are added.
+Before she has finished, more bowls arrive and the whole table becomes a mass of hands reaching for, passing and receiving chilli, vinegar, chilli and vinegar, soy sauce, and even more chilli, to customise their noodles.

 Once the act of eating begins in earnest, the table goes quiet.
 The two-dish menu is so good here that we also are reduced to silence when we visit.
 The precision used in preparation and presentation and the clean flavours and freshness of the ingredients are what keep us coming back.

 The size of each bowl is just enough to sate a normal appetite.
-On one occasion we watched as a local couple came for two bowls of mi quang and ordered a second bowl before they finished the first.
+On one occasion we watched as a local couple came for two bowls of mi Quang and each ordered a second bowl before they’d finished the first.
 I’ve often been tempted to do the same.

 Just a few minutes after the last bowl hits the family’s table, it’s all over.
 A huge plastic jug of tea arrives and the family partakes in another ritual, rinsing each cup in turn with a little tea and handing out the cups of brew.